Matthew Tarduno

 Should Cities Tax Uber and Lyft?

-This paper answers several first-order questions about ridesharing taxes: (i) How elastic is ridesharing with respect to taxation? (ii) How effective are ridesharing taxes at addressing traffic-related externalities?
+This paper answers three questions about ridesharing taxes: (i) How elastic is ridesharing with respect to taxation? (ii) How effective are ridesharing taxes at addressing traffic-related externalities?
 And (iii), who bears the burden of ridesharing taxes?
 Using data from Chicago, I show that ridesharing demand is inelastic in gross terms, and relative to supply.
 Accordingly, 85% of the city’s tax falls on passengers.
 Consistent with inelastic demand, I find little evidence of changes in congestion or air pollution in US cities that recently imposed ridesharing taxes.
 Finally, ridesharing taxes are roughly as progressive as the federal income tax schedule.

 Road Pricing with Green Vehicle Exemptions: Theory and Evidence (with Peter Nilsson and Sebastian Tebbe)

 CESifo Working Paper No. 11038.
-Submitted. [link]
+Submitted. [abstract]

 We provide a framework for setting congestion charges that reflect emission and congestion externalities and policy responses, such as vehicle ownership, driving, and residential sorting.
 Using Swedish administrative microdata, we identify these responses by exploiting a temporary exemption for alternative fuel vehicles and variation in individuals’ exposure to congestion charges.
 We find that commuters respond by adopting exempted alternative fuel vehicles, shifting trips away from fossil fuel toward alternative fuel vehicles, and changing where they live and work.
 We combine the estimated responses with the framework to recover an optimal congestion charge of €9.46 per crossing in Stockholm.